Charles Bennett (screenwriter): Director

 Instead he worked on the scripts for The Sign of the Ram (1948) for John Sturges and Black Magic (1948) for Edward Small.
-He attempted to remake Blackmail but was unsuccessful.
+Bennett called the latter "a helluva good script ruined by Orson Welles and Gregory Ratoff, who were given their complete freedom to do so.
+Eddie Small, who was backing the picture, was afraid to cross the Atlantic by air."
+Bennett attempted to remake Blackmail but was unsuccessful.

 Bennett finally made his directorial debut in Madness of the Heart (1949) with Margaret Lockwood.

-He continued to write: the unproduced Bangkok for Robert North, The Search for the Holy Grail for De Mille and a film for Rank, The Moneyman.
+He continued to write: the unproduced Bangkok for Robert G. North, The Search for the Holy Grail for De Mille and a film for Rank, The Moneyman.

 He was credited on the script for Where Danger Lives (1950), where he worked with Irwin Allen for the first time.
 He also write Kind Lady (1951), and The Green Glove (1952), then got another chance to direct with No Escape (1953), a film noir.

 Bennett worked on the script for Dangerous Mission (1954) where he worked with Allen again.